Welcome! I'm

 work with neurodivergent students?

 Short answer: because I’m neurodivergent, too.
-After being told in the early 2000’s that “girls who get A’s can’t have ADHD,” I was formally diagnosed with ADHD as an adult.
+After being told in the early 2000’s that “girls who get A’s can’t have ADHD,” I was formally diagnosed as an adult.
 It changed my life in the best way.
 In classic hyperfixation fashion I dove headfirst into adding neurodiversity training to my M.Ed. studies and professional development endeavors.

 Between my academic knowledge, professional experience, and personal insight into brains that work differently, I’m perfectly set up to help students like yours write their own college success stories.